romdeau23/wow-lfgspamfilter/README.rst

 How to use
 **********

-This addon adds two new UI elements to the LFG tool:
+This addon adds several new UI elements to the LFG tool:

 Status button